 cause bad breath.

-antihistamines and diuretics can cause dry mouth (see above), which can cause
+diuretics, can cause dry mouth (see above), which can cause bad breath.
+Other

-bad breath.
-Other medications which may lead to bad breath may include
+medications that may lead to bad breath may include

 "Morning breath": Bad breath in the

 morning is very common.
 Saliva production nearly stops during sleep, which